cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/rstudio.rst

 ============================

 It is recommended to enable port forwarding using your ``~/.ssh/config`` file.
-This is accomplished by adding a ``RemoteForward`` line to your entry for Esrum as shown below (see also the section about :ref:`connecting_linux`):
+This is accomplished by adding a ``LocalForward`` line to your entry for Esrum as shown below (see also the section about :ref:`connecting_linux`):